Lewa Marathon: Course

-One of the more notable characteristics of the Lewa Marathon is the setting in which it takes place.
 The race takes place on the Lewa wildlife conservancy, a game park that is home a variety of large African wildlife to include lions, elephants, rhinoceros, and the greatly feared cape buffalo.
 There are no physical barriers separating the runners from the wildlife, making Lewa a unique experience in the running world.
 The course consists of two 20.0975 km loops that are run on a dirt road that ordinarily serves as a four-wheel drive trail for safari vehicles.
 The average elevation of the course is 5,500 ft above sea level.
 Located within one hundred miles of the equator, the sun can bring afternoon temperature as high as 90 degrees Fahrenheit all year round.
 The elevation, when combined with the equatorial sun have proven to test even the most seasoned marathon runners.

 Running a marathon race on an African wildlife preserve does present some unique security risks.
 The Lewa Conservancy is host to several large African predators that include lions, leopards, hyenas, wild dogs, and cheetahs.
 Security patrols of experienced, armed rangers from the Kenya Wildlife Service guard the course to ensure the safety of the runners.
 In support of ground efforts, two helicopters and one spotter plane keep an eye out for any possible threats.